 Don’t let this un-innovative approach hurt your bottom line.

 ProfitGuard is one of the only GPOs that isn’t tied to a single wholesaler.
-ProfitGuard forms regional groups of pharmacies and bids their business across six different national wholesalers.
+ProfitGuard forms regional groups of pharmacies and bids their business across several different national wholesalers.
 This approach drives competition to get better contract terms for everyone, getting you a deal that can’t be matched by a GPO committed to one wholesaler.

 A Member-Owned Company Serving Independent Pharmacies